Hudson's FTM Resource Guide

 www.walktallshoes.com

 Features dress shoes and a few casual styles that make you appear 2.5 to 2.75 inches taller, depending on the shoe model.
-The site is not searchable by size, and the smallest size they offer is size 6.
+The site is not searchable by size, and the smallest size they offer is US size 6.

 Tall Men's Shoes